Azure/Azure-Governance-Visualizer-Accelerator/README.md

 ### 1. Create a service principal (Microsoft Entra ID app registration) to run Azure Governance Visualizer

-> NOTE: To grant API permissions and grant admin consent for the directory, you must have 'Privileged Role Administrator' or 'Global Administrator' role assigned [Assign Microsoft Entra roles to users](https://learn.microsoft.com/entra/identity/role-based-access-control/manage-roles-portal)
+> NOTE: To grant API permissions and grant admin consent for the directory, you must have 'Privileged Role Administrator' or 'Global Administrator' role assigned.
+See [Assign Microsoft Entra roles to users](https://learn.microsoft.com/entra/identity/role-based-access-control/manage-roles-portal) for instructions.

 **:computer_mouse: Use the Microsoft Entra admin center to create the service principal:**